Rent Assistance in a Share House: How CRA Works for Shared Accommodation

 How CRA Works in Share Houses

-Commonwealth Rent Assistance (CRA) is available to Centrelink recipients who pay rent, including those living in share houses.
-The key principle is that CRA is based on the amount of rent you personally pay, not the total rent for the property.
 If you share a house with 3 other people and the total rent is $800 per week ($1,600 per fortnight), your share of $200 per week ($400 per fortnight) is what Centrelink uses to calculate your CRA.
 For a single person with no children, the maximum CRA is $188.20 per fortnight.
 CRA kicks in once your fortnightly rent exceeds $135.20, increasing by 75 cents for every dollar of rent above that threshold until the maximum is reached.
-With rent of $400 per fortnight, your CRA would be ($400 minus $135.20) times 0.75 equals $198.60, but capped at the maximum of $188.20.
-You receive the full maximum CRA.

 What Counts as Rent for CRA Purposes

 For CRA purposes, rent includes regular payments you make for the right to occupy a dwelling.
-This includes: formal lease payments to a landlord (whether you are on the lease or a sub-tenant), board payments if you are a boarder (only the shelter component — typically 2/3 of the board amount if meals are included), payments for a room in a share house, caravan park site fees, retirement village maintenance fees (the accommodation component), and mooring fees for a houseboat.
-Rent does not include: mortgage repayments (even if your housemate owns the property), payments to a government housing authority for public housing at less than market rent (CRA is reduced or nil), board payments to a parent if you live at home (unless the ATO would consider it a genuine tenancy), and body corporate fees.
-If you pay an all-inclusive amount covering rent plus utilities, Centrelink may need to determine the rent component separately.
+This includes: formal lease payments to a landlord (whether you're on the lease or a sub-tenant), board payments if you're a boarder (only the shelter component — typically 2/3 of the board amount if meals are included), payments for a room in a share house, caravan park site fees, retirement village maintenance fees (the accommodation component), and mooring fees for a houseboat.

 Proving Your Rent Without a Formal Lease

-Many share house arrangements are informal — you may not be on the lease or have a written agreement.
-Centrelink still accepts CRA claims in these situations, but you need evidence.
 The strongest evidence is a formal sub-lease or co-tenancy agreement, but alternatives include: a letter from the head tenant or landlord confirming you live there and pay rent of a specific amount, regular bank transfer records showing consistent rent payments to the head tenant or landlord, a statutory declaration from you and your housemate describing the arrangement, rent receipts (even handwritten ones signed by the person receiving rent), or a Centrelink Rent Certificate (SU523HD) completed by your landlord or head tenant.
 If you pay rent in cash, start paying by bank transfer instead — electronic records are much stronger evidence.
-Centrelink may contact your landlord or head tenant to verify your arrangement, so ensure they are aware you are claiming CRA.
+Centrelink may contact your landlord or head tenant to verify your arrangement, so ensure they're aware you're claiming CRA.

 Sharer Rate vs Non-Sharer Rate